thoroftroy/Old-Projects/README.md

 I don't remmeber what all of these files do, they should all be viruses of some kind.
-I know that there is a lot to take up memory and alot to file folder bomb they will cuase problems and are not fun if you run them so I would not recomend it You can give them to other people and run it on their computer for some harmless fun though
+I know that there is a lot to take up memory and alot to file folder bomb they will cuase problems and are not fun if you run them so I would not recomend it You can give them to other people and run it on their computer for some harmless fun though (Most of the these have been added to the BATCH Viruses repository)